haruslah/ducky-reverseshells/README.md

 **Use only on machines you own or have permission to test.**
 These scripts can disable security features and run remote code—use responsibly.
+And seriously, don’t go plugging this into your friend’s laptop 👀

 ## Repo Layout